Lightning-AI/pytorch-lightning/docs/source/advanced/pruning_quantization.rst

 Pruning is a technique which focuses on eliminating some of the model weights to reduce the model size and decrease inference requirements.
 Pruning has been shown to achieve significant efficiency improvements while minimizing the drop in model performance (prediction quality).

-Pruning your model is recommended for cloud endpoint, on edge device, or mobile deployment.
+Pruning your model is recommended for cloud endpoints, deploying models on edge devices, or mobile inference (among others).

 To enable pruning during training in Lightning, simply pass in the :class:`~pytorch_lightning.callbacks.ModelPruning` callback to the Lightning Trainer.
 PyTorch's native pruning implementation is used under the hood.